 During pregnancy, your abdominal wall slowly expands over 9 months.
 But that’s not the only thing that stretches.

 When it comes time to deliver, your pelvic floor muscles also have to stretch to make room for your baby.
-But their stretching isn’t done slowly over a course of 9 months.
-They stretch, and often tear in just a matter of hours as your body prepares for childbirth.
+But their stretching isn’t done slowly over 9 months.
+They stretch and often tear in just a matter of hours as your body prepares for childbirth.

 In many cases, pelvic muscles do not automatically rebound after childbirth.
-To prepare for delivery and help you recover faster, you need to strengthen them through kegel exercises, comprised of repeated contraction of your pelvic floor muscles, as well as other exercises like squats and bridges that engage your core as well as pelvic floor.
+To prepare for delivery and help you recover faster, you need to strengthen them through kegel exercises, comprised of repeated contraction of your pelvic floor muscles, and other exercises like squats and bridges that engage your core and pelvic floor.

 2. STRENGTHEN: You CAN Strengthen Your Pelvic Floor

 Pelvic floor muscles are no different than any other muscle on your body.
 When your pelvic floor muscles are well conditioned, they have greater flexibility than they would if they were weak.
-Muscle weakness and atrophy decreases flexibility in your pelvic floor just as it would any other muscle.
-If you fail to strengthen it, you greatly increase your risks for the problems mentioned above.
-It’s important for all women who are pregnant or postpartum to be consistent with strengthening through a program that’s designed to prevent weakness and protect these important muscles.
-In addition to kegel exercises, women should engage in strengthening that involves full body movements to retrain these areas.
+Muscle weakness and atrophy decrease your pelvic floor flexibility just as any other muscle.
+If you fail to strengthen it, you greatly increase your risks for the abovementioned problems.
+It’s important for all pregnant or postpartum women to be consistent with strengthening through a program designed to prevent weakness and protect these important muscles.
+In addition to Kegel exercises, women should engage in strengthening that involves full-body movements to retrain these areas.

 As mentioned above, you CAN strengthen your pelvic floor.
-Kegel exercises alone are generally not enough, and should be combined with other exercises designed to strengthen the core and attached muscles.
-Kegel exercises are contraction exercises that can be helpful in increasing blood flow to the pelvic floor and helping to speed healing after childbirth.
-Proper starting position for kegel exercises include any comfortable position that isolates your pelvic floor muscles from the inner thigh and buttocks muscles.
-It’s best to avoid doing kegel exercises while crossing your thighs, or while standing, as this also engages the large muscles of the hips and thighs and does not isolate the pelvic floor.
-Try doing your kegel exercises while sitting, lying on your side, or on lying your back with your knees bent.
+Kegel exercises alone are generally not enough and should be combined with other exercises designed to strengthen the core and attached muscles.
+Kegel exercises are contraction exercises that can help increase blood flow to the pelvic floor and helping to speed healing after childbirth.
+The proper starting position for Kegel exercises includes any comfortable position isolating your pelvic floor muscles from the inner thigh and buttocks muscles.
+It’s best to avoid doing kegel exercises while crossing your thighs or standing, as this also engages the large muscles of the hips and thighs and does not isolate the pelvic floor.
+Try doing your kegel exercises while sitting, lying on your side, or lying on your back with your knees bent.